 You started your own business as a photography firm because you love taking photos are really good at it.
-Here’s why your photography business should be an LLC to keep it and you safe.
+Here’s all the reasons why your photography business should be an LLC to keep it and you safe.
 As you think up a great photography business name learn about business risks and how forming an LLC will protect you and your assets.

 Every day is different.
 You get to express your creativity and capture special happy memories of family weddings and babies.
 Or perhaps your clients are businesses that rely on your creative talents to sell their products and services to expand their companies, build the local economy and provide jobs.